DevTerminator69/QuickSQL/readme.md

 ## License

-`Destroyer` is licensed under the MIT License.
+`QuickSQL` is licensed under the MIT License.

 ---

 ### Summary of Changes:
-- **Key-Value Store**: Emphasized that `Destroyer` is a key-value database using SQL for operations.
+- **Key-Value Store**: Emphasized that `QuickSQL` is a key-value database using SQL for operations.
 - **Ping Command**: Benchmarks read, write, and delete durations for both in-memory and persistent databases.
 - **Memory-First Mode**: Uses memory as the primary database, syncing changes to persistent storage.
 - **Filepath Mode**: Enables persistent storage via an SQLite file.
 - **Error Handling**: Handles invalid key types, non-numeric operations, and divide-by-zero errors.
 - **Basic Commands**: Supports `set`, `get`, `delete`, and arithmetic commands like `add`, `sub`, `mul`, `div`.

-This README now highlights `Destroyer` as a key-value database while maintaining its SQL-like capabilities, along with all the features you’ve requested!
+This README now highlights `QuickSQL` as a key-value database while maintaining its SQL-like capabilities, along with all the features you’ve requested!